 Migrate to Serenity (SaaS)¶

-If you are using Enterprise Edition of an On-Premise or Flexibility (PaaS) instance, your instance can be migrated to Serenity!
+If you are using Enterprise Edition for either an On-Premise or a Flexibility (PaaS) instance, your instance can be migrated to Serenity!

 What to expect¶